Admission to Graduate Standing - Classified

 - completion of a selection interview.

 New students are admitted to the Master of Science program in the fall only.
-Those admitted will be selected in the spring from the most qualified applicants at the sole discretion of the department’s Graduate Studies Committee.
+Those admitted will be selected in the spring from the most qualified applicants at the sole discretion of the M.S.
+Program Graduate Studies Committee.
 An interview of the finalists is required.
-In addition to the university application, a departmental application form, obtainable at hss.fullerton.edu/psychology/masterofscience.asp, must be completed.
+In addition to the university application, a departmental application form, obtainable at psychology.fullerton.edu/academics/ms_prog.asp, must be completed.

 University applications must be submitted online.
 The application deadline for submitting all materials, including GRE scores, is March 1.
 Incomplete applications will not be considered.